-When you go to apply for a loan, you’re trying to appeal to a lender with your credit history.
+When you apply for a loan, you’re trying to appeal to a lender with your credit history and income stability.
 It boils down to a few points that lenders consider.
-These aspects of your credit history and current financial circumstances show lenders how big of a risk it will be to give you a car loan.
-It all about risk and how likely you are to default and not pay off your loan.
+These aspects of your credit history and current financial circumstances help lenders identify how big of a risk it will be to give you a car loan.
+It's all about risk and how likely you are to pay off your loan.

 A credit score is a number that represents your creditworthiness.
 Lenders use this number (along with other factors) to determine if you qualify for a loan or not.
 Your score is determined by your credit history, how fast you pay off your balances, how many balances you have, how long you’ve had open accounts, how active they are, etc.

 That credit history and current situation data is plugged into a scoring software, commonly FICO or VantageScore, which then calculates your credit score.
 The other thing to remember about credit scores is that there are different kinds that weight various aspects of your credit data differently.
 Lenders look at different scores depending on what type of loan they are considering extending to you.
 For example, auto lenders typically look at different credit scores than mortgage lenders or credit card lenders.
 Auto lenders look at your Auto FICO, which is calculated to evaluate your eligibility specifically for a car loan.

 Most people think this is the most important part of obtaining a loan, but that is not always the case.

 In some cases, like here at instamotor, lenders understand that life happens, and look beyond the credit score.
 In these cases, lenders look at the stability of your income.